: 53,500 + substantial pension and benefits GBP The Challenge

 In this instance the remaining elements will be tested at interview.

-you will be assessed against the following:
+you will be assessed against the following: Behaviours:

-you will be assessed against the following:
+you will be assessed against the above along with the following: Behaviours:

 To assist with your application please find attached below: